ubuntu/authd/docs/reference/troubleshooting.md

 3. When the Grub menu appears select `advanced options for Ubuntu`
 4. Choose `recovery mode` for your specific kernel version
 5. Select `drop to root shell prompt`
-6. Once in the root shell, run `mount -o remount,rw /` to enable read/write access

 The user then has access to the root filesystem and can proceed with debugging.